Vscan and transmitter training for underground utility signal tracing

 Yes.
 The course is designed to be accessible to delegates at any level.
 For delegates who are completely new to utility locating, the two-day format is recommended to allow sufficient time on the practical site.

-Can we combine this course with EUS CAT1 or CAT2?
+Can we combine this course with EUSR CAT1 or CAT2?

 Yes.
-Sygma offers combined course formats that incorporate EUS CAT1, CAT2 Safe Dig and vScan & Tx training content in a single programme.
+Sygma offers combined course formats that incorporate EUSR CAT1, CAT2 Safe Dig and vScan & Tx training content in a single programme.
 Contact us to discuss combined booking options.

 What qualifications do the Sygma trainers hold?